capport-wg/7710bis/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on July 19, 2019.
+   This Internet-Draft will expire on September 12, 2019.

-Kumari & Kline            Expires July 19, 2019                 [Page 1]
+Kumari & Kline         Expires September 12, 2019               [Page 1]

-Internet-Draft             DHCP Captive-Portal              January 2019
+Internet-Draft             DHCP Captive-Portal                March 2019

 Copyright Notice